ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 This command creates two files in our working directory:
 <!---TODO Not true, it creates 3 files, should we get rid of the residual file?--->
 `ss3sim_scalars.csv` and `ss3sim_ts.csv`,
-which contain scalar output estimates (e.g. maximum sustainable yield) and time-series estimates (e.g. biomass each year).
+which contain scalar output estimates (e.g. steepness and maximum sustainable yield) and time-series estimates (e.g. recruitment and biomass each year).
 These estimates come from the `Report.sso` files produced from each run of SS3 and are read by the `r4ss` `R` package.
 The `.csv` files contain separate columns for OM and EM values,